matteosaponati/predictive_neuron/README.md

 **installation/dependencies**

-The current version of the scripts have been tested with Python 3.8.
+The current version of the scripts has been tested with Python 3.8.
 All the dependencies are listed in the environment.yml file.
 The project has a pip-installable package.
 How to set it up:

 - `git clone` the repository